New Thematic Section on extractive waste in Journal of Sustainable Metallurgy

-5 lessons learned from the event “Recycling mining waste, a new business?”
+5 lessons learned from the event “Recycling mining waste,

 On April 27 more than 220 people participated in the event “Can the recycling of mining waste become a new business?”
 Three experts from EC DG ENV, Boliden & Cronimet shared their views.
 Here are the main lessons learned…